Noah W. Parden: Recognition and honors

 Since the beginning of the twenty-first century, Parden's career and accomplishments have begun to receive public recognition.
 In 2003, the Illinois General Assembly adopted a resolution honoring Parden "for his dedication and commitment to the causes of justice and equality," and recognizing "his contributions to the citizens of Illinois and the country."
 In 2013 the Southern Center for Human Rights inaugurated the Noah Parden and Styles Hutchins Fellowships, three-year awards supporting attorneys working at the center, in honor of Parden and his partner in the Johnson appeal.

+In September 2021 the Ed Johnson Memorial was unveiled at the foot of the Walnut Street Bridge in Chattanooga.
+The installation, created by artist Jerome B. Meadows, includes life-sized sculptures of Johnson, Parden and Hutchins.
+In November 2023 the United States District Court for the Eastern District of Tennessee installed portraits of Parden and Hutchins outside the courtroom at the Joel W. Solomon Federal Building in Chattanooga.